hirrolot/hirrolot.github.io/metasodomic-edute-1.md

-# Metasodomic Etude №1: SKI Combinator Calculus
+# Metasodomic Etude No. 1: SKI Combinator Calculus

 This article opens a series of so-called "metasodomic" etudes, written in a functional language of mine, [Metalang99].
 The goal is to have a fun contemplating rather cumbersome, sophisticated code using only the C/C++ macro system.
 Today we are about to implement a syntactically reduced version of the untyped lambda calculus, the [SKI combinator calculus].